 GRANT WRITER & CONSULTANT

 Through public art collaborations across Minnesota, Moira Villiard is a multidisciplinary artist with a mixed Indigenous and settler heritage who uses art to uplift underrepresented narratives, explore the nuance of society’s historical community intersections, and promote community healing spaces.
-Moira (pronounced “Miri”) is a dynamic visual artist, proficient in a variety of artistic genres, including portraiture, mural painting, illustration, graphic and digital design.
+Moira (pronounced “Miri”) is a dynamic visual artist, proficient in a variety of artistic genres, including portraiture, illustration, graphic and digital design and as a muralist.
 She is also a community organizer, curator and passionate arts educator concentrating her efforts around issues of equity and justice including: arts access (giving voice to underrepresented communities within the arts), creative placemaking, environmental sustainability, youth empowerment, and acknowledgement of Indigenous land, culture, and history.

 Her work has been featured in numerous shows in Duluth and around Minnesota, including her recent solo show, “Rights of the Child” at Zeitgeist, and group shows “Beyond Borders” at MacRostie Arts Center and “We the People” at the Minnesota Museum of American Art.
-She received her Bacheor's Degree in Communicating Arts (Global Studies Minor) from the University of Wisconsin-Superior in 2016.
+She received her Bachelor's Degree in Communicating Arts (Global Studies Minor) from the University of Wisconsin-Superior in 2016.